 07 Contact Modelling

-- Workshop: Contact analysis
+- Contact analysis workflow

 08 Convergence, performance, accuracy

-- Simulation users who have gained initial experience with Ansys Mechanical and want to work on non-linear tasks
+- Simulation users who have gained some initial experience with Ansys Mechanical and want to work on non-linear tasks

 - Experienced users who want to better understand and control convergence behavior

 - Project managers and decision-makers who shape expectations of numerical analysis and want to draw the right conclusions from the results

 This course will provide you with introductory simulation tasks involving large deformations, stability problems, plasticity, hyperelasticity, and contacts.
 You will gain a detailed understanding of what happens in the background during the solution process and how you can positively influence the convergence behavior and performance of your analysis.
 Practice-oriented workshops will give you time to immediately apply your knowledge.

 Do you have questions on the training or the eLearning?

 Straight after you sign up, an automatic confirmation of receipt will be sent to the email addresses you provided.
 Once you have successfully verified the data you provided, you will receive your personalized sign-up confirmation, containing further information on seminar fees, the billing address, hotel recommendations, etc., by email within two to three working days.

 As soon as the minimum number of attendees has been reached, you will receive a final training confirmation containing further information on how to get to the venue.
 We recommend that you wait until you have received this final confirmation before booking your travel and accommodation.